 32. Start thinking about the future – it’s the only thing you have some control over

 Speaking of time frames – start seriously thinking about the future.
-If you are looking to increase your productivity gains, it’s important to plan your future partially.
+If you want to increase your productivity gains, it’s important to partially plan your future.
 To plan your future, you must think about your future and where you what to be – to set goals – and determine your success metrics when it comes to those goals.

 We spend a lot of our time moving objects from place to place and looking for them.
 Unless you have a perfect photographic memory, you will always spend an inordinate time looking for things without a way to organize things.
 In fact, a great organizational system can easily shave off a ton of searching time.
 Additionally, a cluttered desk can also cause you a certain level of cognitive stress.
 While there are tons of systems out there, any of which is right for anyone, I suggest you try a few different systems until you come to the right one – hopefully as quickly as possible.
 For example, while I swear by GTD, others like other systems, like Marie Kondo’s.
 They are all different and work differently for different people.
 Try them out and see which works best for you.
-Even the “throw everything on the lawn” tactic and only bring back into the house what you truly need.
+Even the “throw everything on the lawn” tactic only brings back what you truly need into the house.

 34. Carve out time for your passion